Devshirme: Status under Islamic law

-According to scholars, the practice of devishirme was a clear violation of sharia or Islamic law.
+According to scholars, the practice of devshirme was a clear violation of sharia or Islamic law.
 David Nicolle writes that since the boys were "effectively enslaved" under the devshirme system, this was a violation of the dhimmi protections guaranteed under Islamic law to People of the Book.
 The practice of devshirme also involved forced conversions to Islam.
 This is disputed by Turkish historian Halil İnalcık, who argues that the devshirme were not slaves once converted to Islam.

 Some scholars point out that the early Ottoman Empire did not care about the details of sharia and thus did not see any problems with devshirme.
 During this time, the Ottomans believed that the Qanun, the law enacted by the Sultan, superseded sharia even though the latter was treated with respect.
 The devshirme was just one example in which the Sultan's wishes superseded the sharia (another example is that Ottoman sultans set maximum interest rates even though sharia totally prohibits interest).
-James L. Gelvin explains that Ottoman jurists were able to get around that injunction with an extraordinarily-creative legal manoeuvre by arguing that although Islamic tradition forbade the enslavement of Christians, Balkan Christians were different because they had converted to Christianity after the advent of Islam.
+James L. Gelvin explains that Ottoman jurists were able to get around that injunction with an extraordinarily creative legal manoeuvre by arguing that although Islamic tradition forbade the enslavement of Christians, Balkan Christians were different because they had converted to Christianity after the advent of Islam.
+(This was true of most rural Christians in the Balkans, but not the Greeks.)
 William Gervase Clarence-Smith points out that the reasoning is not accepted in the Hanafi school of law, which the Ottoman Empire claimed to have practiced.

 Contemporary Ottoman chroniclers had mixed opinions on the practice.
 An Ottoman historian of the 1500s, Mustafa Âlî, admitted that devshirme violated sharia but was allowed only out of necessity.
 Others argued the Muslim conqueror had the right to one fifth of war booty and could thus take the Christian boys; however, Islamic law allows no such booty from communities that had submitted peacefully to conquest and certainly not from their descendants.